embosi97/pokemonbattlesimulator/README.md

 Simulation retrieves the moveset for each individual Pokémon using moves.json and MongoDB.
 Includes comprehensive battle logic to accurately determine the winning Pokémon based on the 2 Pokémons' stats, types, move sets, as well as a degree of randomness (damage variance, possibility for critical hits, which attacks they choose, hit accuracy, and etc.).

 Modern Development: Leverages modern libraries like Lombok for clean code and includes comprehensive unit tests for robust code coverage.
+Utilizes multithreading for improved performance and speed.

 Scalable: Future expansion planned to include additional Pokémon generations and types.